TheOnlyBeardedBeast/YogaFlex.UWP/ReadMe.md

 A flexbox implementation for the UWP app framework.

 - Flex extends Panel and uses Facebook Yoga for calculating the right size and position of the items.
-- Support design time rendering in xaml
+- Support design time rendering in xaml editors

 ![Flex behavior sample](./FlexSample.gif)